tomtominator/Toms-Lathe-and-Saw/Furniture.md

 ## Birch Sidetable

 Another mom commission.
-I slid into our old one and broke it.
+I slid into our old one and broke it.(12/25/2019)

 The top is a combination of birch and a maple centerpiece cut with my new tablesaw.
 <img src="SidetableTopUnlacored.JPG" height="800" width="600">